dkavassy/ghost-js/README.md

-The server was initially based on a naive array implementation, which was later replaced with a trie-based implementation. v0.2 puts more emphasis on structure and separation of concerns.
+The server was initially based on a naive array implementation, which was later replaced with a trie-based implementation. v0.2 puts more emphasis on structure and separation of concerns. v0.3 improves testability.